swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/CompilerPipeline.md

 DocC starts discovery by creating a ``DocumentationWorkspace`` to interact with the file system and a ``DocumentationContext`` that manages the in-memory model for the built documentation.

-When a documentation bundle is found in the workspace by a ``DocumentationWorkspaceDataProvider``, the following files are recognized and processed (others are ignored):
+When a documentation catalog is found in the workspace by a ``DocumentationWorkspaceDataProvider``, the following files are recognized and processed (others are ignored):

-- An `Info.plist` file containing meta information like the bundle display name.
+- An `Info.plist` file containing meta information like the catalog display name.
 - Symbol-graph files with the `.symbols.json` extension.
 - Authored markup files with an `.md` extension
 - Authored tutorial files with a `.tutorial` extension
 - Additional documentation assets with known extensions like `.png`, `.jpg`, `.mov`, and `.zip`.

 You can organize the files in any way, as long as `Info.plist` is in the root of the directory tree.
-Here is an example of a bundle, that groups topic files in logical groups with an additional directory for shared asset files:
+Here is an example of a catalog, that groups topic files in logical groups with an additional directory for shared asset files:

 ```none
 SwiftDocC.docc